The Law Project

 Under state and federal law, homeless students are entitled to remain at the school they attended before they became homeless, or they may enroll in the public school nearest to where they are now living.
 Children and teens whose families must double-up in the homes of family or friends to avoid being on the street are recognized as homeless by the U.S. Department of Education.
 The law intends to protect school stability for children who already coping with the instability of their family’s homelessness.

 As part of its enrollment outreach, the Law Project attends back-to-school fairs in Chicago and the suburbs.
 It also provides information about educational rights in a variety of settings such as libraries, schools, soup kitchens, stores and other locations that serve homeless and at-risk families.
-Back-to-school outreach targets Chicago teens, with plans to distribute 15,000 pieces of literature.
+Back-to-school outreach targets Chicago teens, distributing 15,000 pieces of literature.

 (Shown left, volunteers during street outreach with Senior Counsel Rene Heybach, center.)